Aditya-k-23/Aditya-k-23.github.io/README.md

 ## Getting Started

-`npm install` to install all the dependencies.
+`pnpm install` to install all the dependencies.

-`npm start` to start the development server.
+`pnpm run dev` to start the development server.

 `npm run build` to build the project for production.